RailsEventStore/rails_event_store/railseventstore.org/docs/publish.md

 # Appending event to stream

-To prevent execute handlers you can just append event to a stream.
+In order to skip handlers you can just append event to a stream.

 ```ruby
 stream_name = "order_1"